 The ratio of C III λ2297 to C IV λ1549, a dielectric recombination line and a collisionally excited line respectively, is a temperature indicator (AGN3).
 When this ratio is low, the temperature in the nebula is high.
 Our baseline model predicts very little C III λ2297 (peaking at 0.3 dex; Figure 4a, row g) emission and substantial C IV λ1549 (around 2.0 dex where C III λ2297 peaks; Figure 4a, row e), meaning that the ratio of these two emission lines is < 10-2.
 The temperatures predicted are thus between 10000 K and 15000 K, which is consistent with Figure 3.
 Alternatively, the ratio of [C III] λ1907 to C III] λ1909 is a ne probe (AGN3; Figure 4a, row g).
 The lower the ratio between these two emission lines, the higher the nH.
-This ratio is on our grids
+This ratio is is around 0.5 on our grids in the moderate density range in which [C III] λ1907 emits, but drops significantly with increased density (in the region where [C III] λ1907 ceases to emit but C III] λ1909 emits most strongly).

 C IV λ1549 can be contrasted with lower ionization emission lines that are still collisionally excited, such as Mg II λ2798 (Figure 4a, row h).
 Since Mg II λ2798 is a lower ionization emission line, its peak of log(Wλ) = 3.6 is higher than that of C IV λ1549, which peaks at log(Wλ) = 2.9.
 Additionally, the peak Wλ is shifted to a lower U than that of C IV λ1549.

 Raiter, Schaerer, and Fosbury (2013) discuss the equivalent widths of recombination lines Lyα and He II λ1640 in a larger critique of the assumptions made with Case B approximations.
 They discuss the dependence of Lyα on temperature.
 Since the Lyα luminosity increases more rapidly than the continuum flux near Lyα, the equivalent width is sensitive to temperature.
 Alternatively, the He II λ1640 equivalent width depends more strongly on ionization parameter since the line luminosity changes due to the “Stasinska-Tylenda effect.”
 With an ionization energy 4 times larger than Lyα, He II λ1640 emission is much less abundant on our grids.
 Lyα emits strongly on our plane with typical emission around log(Wλ) = 3.5 (Figure 4a, row b), while He II λ1640 emits faintly across our grid with typical emission around log(Wλ) = 1.0 (Figure 4a, row e).
+[I NEED TO TAKE A LOOK AT THIS PAPER]

 3.3.2 Optical Emission Lines

 Figure 4b displays the equivalent widths across the LOC plane for selected optical emission lines.
-Many of the H0, He0, and He+ recombination lines are emitted over a wider area on the LOC plane than the other optical emission lines, including at low φH and high nH regions, because H I , He I, and He II have ncrit ~ 1015 cm-3 and thus are usually in LDL. .
-This is because these ions emit under a wider range of conditions than others.
+Many of the H0, He0, and He+ recombination lines are emitted over a wider area on the LOC plane than the other optical emission lines, including at low φH and high nH regions, because H I , He I, and He II have ncrit ~ 1015 cm-3 and thus are usually in LDL.
 At high U values, however, the high Te causes the recombination coefficient to decrease making recombination less likely and causing large declines in Wλ of the Balmer lines, He I λ5876, and He II λ4686.
 These two emission lines exhibit peaks at similarly high densities, but different φH values.
 Note also that our simulations do not predict particularly strong He II λ4686 emission, but create enough emission to be detectable by current optical instruments (Figure 4b, row e).
 A strong He II λ4686 line is indicative of more He+ ionizing photons and simple photoionization models often under-predict the line in relation to the rest of the optical spectrum (Ferguson, Korista, & Baldwin 1997, Ferland & Osterbrock 1986).